birdcar/apiceberg/slides.md

 ## Time Out: Some pre work

+1. **Open the Slides to follow along**: https://apiceberg.birdcar.dev
-1. Go to the HTTPie App: https://httpie.io/app (optionally, log in with a GitHub Account)
+2. **Go to the HTTPie App**: https://httpie.io/app (optionally, log in with a GitHub Account)
-2. **Visit this page and copy the token:** https://gist.github.com/birdcar/8676df501d8db609af24f17ec8c36ebb 3.
+3. **Visit this page and copy the token:** https://gist.github.com/birdcar/8676df501d8db609af24f17ec8c36ebb

 ---
 layout: section